zwang271/WEST/README.md

 ### Validation Scripts
 These scripts replicates the validation steps outlined in Section 4, Figure 6 of the tool paper.
 Starting from the root directory:
 - `cd experiments/verification`
-- Run `python3 verify_string.py` to replicate section 4.1 (~1hr local machine)
+- Run `python3 verify_string.py` to replicate section 4.1 (~10min local machine)
 - Run `python3 verify_allsat.py` to replicate section 4.2 (~2min local machine)
-- Run `python3 verify_r2u2_parallel.py` to replicate section 4.3 (~4hr on Iowa State University's high performance computing cluster, may vary depending on number of CPU cores in the machine)
+- Run `python3 verify_r2u2_parallel.py` to replicate section 4.3 (~1hr on Iowa State University's high performance computing NOVA cluster, may vary depending on number of CPU cores in the machine)
 - Run `python3 verify_interpreter.py` to replicate section 4.4 (not including FPROGG, since this was done independently in their work) (~1hr local machine)

 ### Plotting Scripts